In new book, John Boehner says today’s GOP is unrecognizable to traditional conservatives and dishes on his time in politics

 Originally finished well before the Jan.
 6 attack on the Capitol, as Congress certified President Biden’s victory, Boehner rewrote portions of the book to forcefully blame Trump for what he called “a low point for our country” that left him on the verge of tears.

-“Trump incited that bloody insurrection for nothing more than selfish reasons, perpetuated by the b---shit he’d been shoveling since he lost a fair election the previous November.
+“Trump incited that bloody insurrection for nothing more than selfish reasons, perpetuated by the b------- he’d been shoveling since he lost a fair election the previous November.
 He claimed voter fraud without any evidence,” Boehner writes.

 He draws a direct line from anti-establishment lawmakers he dealt with last decade to Republicans in Congress who supported Trump’s effort to overturn the 2020 election: “The legislative terrorism that I’d witnessed as speaker had now encouraged actual terrorism.”